Individual Research Project Contract

-Once the faculty member and the student have signed the contract, the student should submit it to the Associate Dean for approval by the date in each semester for dropping or adding courses at the student’s discretion.
-After the Associate Dean signs the contract, the credit hours to be earned may not be changed.
+Once the faculty member and the student have signed the contract, the student should submit it to the Assistant Dean for approval by the date in each semester for dropping or adding courses at the student’s discretion.
+After the Assistant Dean signs the contract, the credit hours to be earned may not be changed.
 The original contract will be placed in the student’s file, and copies will be given to the student and faculty member.

 As a rule of thumb, the student should expect to devote 3-5 hours per week over a 15-week semester for a one credit IRP, 6-10 hours per week per semester for a two credit IRP, or 12-15 hours per week for a three credit IRP.
 Customarily, the project will be a research paper, but the faculty supervisor and the student retain flexibility in end product, and this policy acknowledges that other research and writing experiences may fit within the description of the IRP.
 Where the project is a research paper, the finished product should be respectively 10-15, 20-30, or 35-50 double-spaced, typewritten pages of publishable quality.

 Each project should be designed to be completed in one semester.
-Any extension in deadline must receive the approval of both the faculty member and the Associate Dean.
+Any extension in deadline must receive the approval of both the faculty member and the Assistant Dean.
 The faculty member is solely in charge of grading the project, and the grade shall be a letter grade corresponding to law school course grades.